gopheracademy/gopheracademy-web/content/advent-2015/goaUntanglingMicroservices.md

 `Generate` should return the path to the generated files.
 On failure the error message gets displayed to the user (and `goagen` exits with status 1).

-Any package exposing this function can then be used by goagen simply by providing its path on the command line, for example:
+The plugin interface has already been used to contribute the first 3-rd party plugin to goa, which is @bketelsen's cool object-relational interface generator.
+In this case, his generator could be invoked on the cellar example by:
 ```
 goagen gen -d github.com/raphael/goa/examples/cellar/design --pkg-path=github.com/bketelsen/gorma
 ```
-would use @bketelsen `gorma` plugin over the goa `cellar` example.

 ### Final Overview

-Summing it all up, the diagram below shows all the various outputs of the `goagen` tool:
+Putting it all together, the diagram below shows all the various outputs of the `goagen` tool:

 ![goagen diagram](https://cdn.rawgit.com/raphael/goa/gh-pages/images/goagen.svg "goagen")

+In many ways goagen is at the center of the goa framework and it already has a number of generators built-in for the obvious use-cases.
+What has surprised me is that as I finished the first generators I kept having new ideas about other generators and now other people have yet more ideas that I couldn't even conceive of at the outset of the project.
+It is becoming evident to me that having the definition of the API in code form coupled with Go's powerful code generation capability opens up many new opportunities.

 ## The Engine: Runtime